 - Students will be exposed to prevalent explanatory theories of capitalism (especially historical institutionalism, varieties of capitalism, state-centric theories) derived from Western experience and be able to assess the extent of their applicability to Northeast Asian conditions.

 - The comparative approach from this module will provide students with skills for analyzing the interaction between politics and economics in other country and regional environments.

-- This course will also improve students' general skills of research and presentation of arguments in both verbal and written forms.
+- This module will also improve students' general skills of research and presentation of arguments in both verbal and written forms.

 Method of assessment

 - T.J.
 Pempel, ‘The Enticement of Corporatism: Appeals of the “Japanese Model” in Developing Asia’ in Dennis L. McNamara, Corporatism and Korean Capitalism (London: Routledge, 1999) pp. 26-53.